 There are some things to do before you go out.
 For example, be sure to have all necessary maintenance and service work done.
+Check to make sure all underbody shields (if so equipped) are properly attached.
 Be sure you read all the information about your four-wheel drive vehicle in this manual.
 Is there enough fuel?
 Is the spare tire fully inflated?
 Are the fluid levels up where they should be?
 What are the local laws that apply to off-roading where you'll be driving?
 If you don't know, you should check with law enforcement people in the area.
 Will you be on someone's private land?
 If so, be sure to get the necessary permission.